Corporate Leader-Turned-Author Gurucharan Singh Gandhi Launches Transformative Career Guide, Careerathon published by Leadstart - www.lokmattimes.com

 Corporate Leader-Turned-Author Gurucharan Singh Gandhi Launches Transformative Career Guide, Careerathon published by Leadstart

-PNN New Delhi [India], September 12: Gurucharan Singh Gandhi is the CHRO at Vodafone Idea and an experienced HR ...
+New Delhi [India], September 12: Gurucharan Singh Gandhi is the CHRO at Vodafone Idea and an experienced HR leader. ...

 New Delhi [India], September 12: Gurucharan Singh Gandhi is the CHRO at Vodafone Idea and an experienced HR leader.
 He has over 24 years of experience in marquee companies like Aditya Birla Fashion, Aditya Birla Capital, and Max Life.
 His latest book, Careerathon, published by Leadstart is a must-read!
 Gandhi is known for his national bestseller novel, Kabeer in Korporates.
 This time, he has returned with a novel take on navigating the tumultuous journey of career growth.